sridhar-max24/Reviews-of-UPI-Apps/README.md

 Despite the popularity of digital payment apps, user feedback reveals significant areas of concern, particularly for GPay.
 Understanding these concerns can lead to improved user satisfaction and retention.

 ## Analysis and Findings

-1. **Review Counts**: Counted the total number of reviews for each app, indicating overall user engagement.
-2. **Average Score**: Calculated the average scores to benchmark user satisfaction levels across the apps.
-3. **Top Positive Reviews**: Identified the highest-rated reviews to understand what users appreciate about each app.
-4. **Lowest Rated Reviews**: Analyzed the lowest-rated reviews to pinpoint common complaints and issues.
-5. **Reviews with Replies**: Examined how many reviews received responses, which can indicate the app's customer support responsiveness.
-6. **Reviews Over Time**: Analyzed trends in user feedback over time to identify patterns related to app updates or specific events.
-7. **User Activity**: Identified the most active users across the platforms to understand user engagement.
-8. **Sentiment Analysis**: Compared average scores of reviews with and without replies, providing insights into the effectiveness of customer service.
-9. **App Performance**: Evaluated scores by app version to assess how updates impact user satisfaction.
-   ## Analysis and Findings

 ### 1. Total Reviews for Each App
 ```sql